tenstorrent/tt-torch/docs/src/adding_models.md

 assert_atol=False,
 ```

-### Case 3: The new model test does not run correctly end-to-end
+### Case 3: The New Model Test Does Not Run Correctly End-to-end

 No problem.
 If your end-to-end model hits a compiler failure (unsupported op, etc) or runtime assert of any kind, this is why the op-by-op flow exists.
 The op-by-op flow is designed to flag per-op compile/runtime failures (which are perfectly fine) but is expected to return overall passed status.